Angelica Amante

-Maria Angelica Rosedell Malbas Amante-Matba (born April 16, 1970), is a Filipino registered nurse and politician currently serving as the governor of Agusan del Norte, a position she previously held from 1995 to 2004 and from 2013 to 2019.
-She was also a member of the House of Representatives of the Philippines representing Agusan del Norte's 2nd congressional district.
+Maria Angelica Rosedell Malbas Amante Matba (born April 16, 1970) is a Filipino politician who has served as the governor of Agusan del Norte since 2022, a position she previously held from 1995 to 2004 and from 2013 to 2019.
+She has also served as the representative for Agusan del Norte's 2nd district for three intermittent terms between her three governorships.

 Early life and education

 Amante-Matba was born and raised in Cabadbaran, Agusan del Norte.
 She is the daughter of former Executive Secretary and Congressman Edelmiro Amante and former Cabadbaran Mayor Rosario Malbas-Amante.
 Her brother Erlpe John Amante is also a politician.

 She took up nursing at St. Luke's College of Nursing, Trinity University of Asia in 1991.
 She passed the licensure examination for nursing in 1991 and the California State Board Exam in Nursing in 1994.
-She also holds a masters degree in public administration from Father Saturnino Urios University in Butuan.
+She also holds a master's degree in public administration from Father Saturnino Urios University in Butuan.